Paeonia × suffruticosa: Itoh cultivars

-In 1948 horticultulturist Toichi Itoh from Tokyo used pollen from ‘Alice Harding’ to fertilize the herbaceous P. lactiflora ‘Katoden’, which resulted in a new category of peonies, the Itoh or intersectional cultivars.
+In 1948 horticultulturist Toichi Itoh from Tokyo used pollen from 'Alice Harding' to fertilize the herbaceous P. lactiflora 'Katoden', which resulted in a new category of peonies, the Itoh or intersectional cultivars.
 These are herbaceous, have leaves like tree peonies, with many large flowers from late spring to early summer, and good peony wilt resistance.
-Some of the early Itoh cultivars are ‘Yellow Crown’, ‘Yellow Dream’, ‘Yellow Emperor’ and ‘Yellow Heaven’.
+Some of the early Itoh cultivars are 'Yellow Crown', 'Yellow Dream', 'Yellow Emperor' and 'Yellow Heaven'.

 Cultivated hybrid tree peonies originate from China and its surrounding areas, possessing significant cultural meaning throughout Chinese history.
 Currently there are about 600 Chinese tree peony cultivars.
-Since its introduction abroad, a few unique cultivar groups have been bred in France, Britain, the United States, and some other countries.
+Since their introduction abroad, a few unique cultivar groups have been bred in France, Britain, the United States, and some other countries.
 This species is less common in U.S, but it can generally be found in plant nurseries.

 Comparison with other peonies

 Paeonia × suffruticosa, also known as the tree peony, originates from China.
-Sometimes, people refer to these tree peonies as “Chinese tree peonies.”
+Sometimes, people refer to these tree peonies as "Chinese tree peonies".

 Paeonia × suffruticosa belongs to the peony family.
 The most distinctive feature is that Paeonia × suffruticosa is a bush or a tree, whereas most peonies are herbaceous.
 Despite their classification as trees, it is the flowers that attract people's attention.
-Peonies are generally slow to grow and have flowers that only last briefly and are fragile under weather conditions such as wind, rain or hot temperatures.
+Peonies are generally slow to grow, and have flowers that only last briefly and are fragile under weather conditions such as wind, rain or hot temperatures.

 In comparison, Paeonia × suffruticosa, as a tree, survives longer than the rest of the peonies.
 The woody stems of tree peonies allow the plant to survive in winter.
 In general, the plant is long-lived, and the flowers bloom longer in the early spring.

 Etymology of scientific name

 The name Paeonia × suffruticosa is derived from two different sources.
 The genus name Paeonia derives from the name Paeon.
-In Greek mythology, Paeon was a disciple of the god of medicine, Ascleplus.
+In Greek mythology, Paeon was a disciple of the god of medicine, Asclepius.
 The species name "suffruticosa" is composed of two parts.
 The first part "suf-" is only a prefix; the second part "fruticosa", means shrub-like.